TheGaganCodes/Spotify-Song-Discovery/readme.md

 ->Go to line 26 and indent it once spotify_client.py \
 ->If there still is a key error de-indent line 26 in spotify_client.py\
 Repeat as necessary

+WARNING: Doesn't work in spotify anymore because of the new update